Skip to main content

 • optimization

-Overall, the optimization of the game has improved significantly since its initial release, particularly on PC, where it runs smoothly with good graphical quality and intuitive controls.
-While some users still report occasional performance issues, many have noted that bugs have been addressed over time, leading to a more playable experience across multiple devices.
-The game is generally considered to be well-optimized and is expected to become even more stable in the future.
+Overall, the game's optimization has improved significantly since its initial release, particularly on PC, where it runs smoothly with intuitive controls and enhanced graphical quality.
+While some users still report occasional performance issues, many have noted that bugs have been largely resolved, making the gameplay experience more enjoyable across various devices.

 • “I've played lots of Ascension on mobile and can happily say that the PC experience is excellent in terms of graphical quality and performance.”